Organized Cowardice: Putting the Pol in Poltroon

 virtually extinct.

-(Even as the quality of performance of such works is reaching new heights.)
+the quality of performance of such works is reaching new heights.)

 This cutting-off of one of the grandest traditions